need4swede/wiki-go/data/documents/getting-started/navigation/document.md

 # Navigation

 Neptune uses a pill-shaped menu bar at the top of the screen.
+The same tabs exist on every device; this page describes the Apple TV controls, and on iPhone and iPad the equivalents are taps and touch-and-holds (see [Devices](/getting-started/devices)).